ThePeterBwire/SEE/README.md

 - Simple and intuitive output.

 ## 💻 Example Run
-Enter the first number: 10
+-Enter the first number: 10
-Enter the second number: 2
+-Enter the second number: 2
-Results of your two numbers:
+-Results of your two numbers:
-Sum: 12.0
+-Sum: 12.0
-Difference: 8.0
+-Difference: 8.0
-Product: 20.0
+-Product: 20.0
-Quotient: 5.0
+-Quotient: 5.0

 ## 🤝 Contributing